pudly/schmopera-hugo/content/articles/the-case-for-nomadic-opera.md

 date = "2015-04-10T21:13:00-04:00"
 lastmod = "2015-04-10T21:13:00-04:00"
 publishDate = "2015-03-27T09:13:00-04:00"
-slug = "the-case-for-nomadic-opera"
-title = "The Case for Nomadic Opera"
+short_description = "I'm always an advocate of up-close theatre, but the need for large-scale, overwhelming productions of Verdi, Wagner, and the likes, is legitimate.
+But what would happen if Canada's larger opera companies took a portion of their productions out of their main stage?" slug = "the-case-for-nomadic-opera" title = "The Case for Nomadic Opera"
 +++